 When Bianca’s parents heard of the connection they were aghast at the prospect of their beloved daughter marrying beneath her and causing scandal.
 The two lovers, knowing that their love contravened the established conventions of the time, decided to flee together as soon as the girl had turned sixteen.
 The girl’s birthday party was a source of excitement for the community and the whole town turned up to admire her beauty.
 Among the guests, she particularly attracted the attention of a young man, the son of a duke from the Po Valley, but Bianca only had eyes for the young stable boy.
 Unfortunately, someone, perhaps a servant, betrayed the two young lovers and when the father learned of his daughter’s intentions, he threatened to lock her up on bread and water in the dungeons of the castle.

 Faced with their daughter’s rebelliousness her parents took drastic action: the girl was transferred to a convent and the young man removed from the country.
 But Bianca didn’t want to give up her love, so she refused to take her vows and in consequence was sent back to the castle, locked up in a dungeon and tortured.
-Despite all, the girl refused to change her mind and so to avoid any kind of scandal, her father had her bricked up alive in a cell of the castle, where the only link she had with the outside world was a trap door in the ceiling from which food and drinks were dropped daily.
+Despite all, the girl refused to change her mind and so to avoid any kind of scandal, in 1636 her father had her bricked up alive in a cell of the castle, where the only link she had with the outside world was a trap door in the ceiling from which food and drinks were dropped daily.

 Isolated from the rest of the world, in a cell without doors and windows, her only company was that of a dog and a boar, symbols respectively of loyalty to her beloved and her rebellious soul.
 After a few years of hardship Bianca died, but still today it is said that on nights when the full moon shines, her spirit wanders around the castle clothed in a white dress and revealing shoulder length hair.
 In confirmation of the veracity of the story, during excavations carried out to renovate the basement of the castle, bones were found in a secret room, most likely belonging to a girl and two animals.